efredericks/gvsu-cis373/assets/labs/lab5-synth.md

 Last week we programmed our LEDs.
 We haven't really done anything with them this week so far and that is just a shame.

-With your partners, come up with a lightshow to accompany your synth demo.
+Now, come up with a lightshow to accompany your synth demo.
 It can be continuously playing, reactive to your touch, whatever you'd like!
 There's no "formal" requirement here other than your lights are doing *something*.

 If you recall, we can set all of our lights to green via: